anitacoder/Budget-Tracker/README.md

 - **Java**: The core language used for backend logic and handling business rules.
 - **JSP (JavaServer Pages)**: Used for creating dynamic web pages and rendering HTML content.
 - **Servlets**: Handle HTTP requests and responses for the application.
-- **HTML/CSS**: Provides the structure and styling for the web pages.

 ## How to Use
 1. **Add New Expense**: